 Take an Intersectional Approach

-In order to properly market women you must assess how their intersecting identities influence their decision making.
+In order to properly market to women, you must assess how their intersecting identities influence their decision-making.
 By understanding everything that is actually happening in women’s lives and communities, it can allow you to communicate meaningfully with women and learn how to attract loyal female consumers.

 Tell Women’s Stories

 Integrating women’s journey into your branding can help you reflect and engage with women in and outside your target industry.
-Women face numerous challenges, triumphs and tragedies that often aren not shared or acknowledged.
-When a brand gathers stories by women in different socioeconomic status, racial and demographic backgrounds it increases visibility and reach significantly.
-Additionally it provides valuable information you might otherwise never ever have.
+Women face numerous challenges, triumphs, and tragedies that often are not shared or acknowledged.
+When a brand gathers stories from women of different socioeconomic statuses, racial and demographic backgrounds, it increases visibility and reach significantly.
+Additionally, it provides valuable information you might otherwise never ever have.
 As everyone knows, everyone’s experiences are totally and uniquely unique to them.

 By including the stories of the women in your brand, you’re able to develop deep emotional connections with your audience.
-This will help you not only in sales, but in establishing credibility as a brand for women.
+This will help you not only in sales but also in establishing credibility as a brand for women.